Strategy is real!

-- Are goals and KPIs linked strongly to this vision?
+- Are big objectives, particular goals and KPIs linked strongly to this vision?

-- Do these cascade across what is seen as important in the daily life of the organisation?
+- Do these cascade across the actual functioning of the daily life and work of the organisation?

 - Are they used to empower decision-making and featured in performance measurements?

-- Do you know the key causes or drivers of performance inside your business and the relationship between them?
+- Do you know the key causes or drivers of performance inside your business, and the relationships between them?